Tracing Content Requirements in Financial Documents using Multi-granularity Text Analysis: Evaluation

-As shown in Figure~\ref{fig:rq-train-size}, precision significant increases (i.e., in the case of T1) or becomes relatively stable within a certain range (i.e., in the case of T2, T3, T4, and T5) as the size of the training set increases.
 With more than 40 annotated documents, precision is stable, varying within a 10\% range for all information types.
 Further, we observe that the precision value is still higher than 70\% for most information types (i.e., in the case of T2, T3, T4, and T5) when there are only 10 annotated documents.
 This is because \approach is able to identify a small fraction of sentences that are highly similar to the annotated related sentences in the training set.
-However, as shown in Figure~\ref{fig:rq-train-size-r}, the recall value of \approach is low; for information types T2, T3, and T5, recall is around 40\%, As more documents are annotated, recall significantly increases, because \approach may learn more about different expressions or wordings to explain an information type.
+However, as shown in Figure~\ref{fig:rq-train-size-r}, the recall value of \approach is low; for information types T2, T3, and T5, recall is around 40\%.
+As more documents are annotated, recall largely increases, because \approach may learn more about different expressions or wordings to explain an information type.
 F$_1$-score also confirms the positive impact of increasing the size of the training set on \approach.

 \emph{The answer to RQ3 is that the accuracy of \approach improves as the size of the training set increases. \approach requires a minimum size of 40 annotated documents to achieve high and stable precision.}